Remote gambling and software technical standards (RTS)

 - The customer should be offered the opportunity to set or amend a reality check via easily accessible means at all times.
 Customers should be able to select a frequency at which the reality check will appear on the screen.
 Customers can be presented with a pre-set list time periods but these must have a reasonable and appropriate range from which to select and where a default time period is offered it must be set at the minimum

 - The reality check should continue to appear at the selected time intervals until the customer’s gaming session ends (see definition of terms) or the customer exits their account (this will depend on solutions i ii iii below).
-If a customer is participating in multiple gaming sessions at once (eg playing bingo as well as participating in slots games in between draws) the gaming session began when the player commenced with the first product.
+If a customer is participating in multiple gaming sessions at once (for example, playing bingo as well as participating in slots games in between draws) the gaming session began when the player commenced with the first product.
 The reality check facility could be implemented via one of the following ways:

 - Player account level implementation - there are two potential solutions for account level implementation.
 The optimum approach would enable customers to set a reality check reminder for their account, which would commence at the start of the first gaming session and roll over to subsequent sessions.
 An alternative solution would be for the reality check to commence before a customer accesses a gaming session (for example, at account login stage).
 The second solution would meet the requirement although it would not take into account natural breaks in play, such as when customers are in the casino lobby.